'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 - Cleansing: It's important for your chosen product to cleanse well enough to help remove any build-up on the scalp.
 As an excess of grease can show more easily on fine hair, so deeply clarifying and removing build-up is an important part of your haircare routine.

-- Formula and ingredients: It can be as important to consider what's in the shampoo as it is to consider what's not in it.
+- Formula & ingredients: What's not in your shampoo is almost as important as what it does contain.
 Ingredients like protein, vitamin B5, lactic acid and hyaluronic acid can all benefit fine hair.
-However, silicones are film-forming and can be heavier on the hair when they build up over time (a good clarifying shampoo helps here).
-Sulphates can give a very thorough cleanse but can also strip more moisture from weaker strands; shopping for the best sulphate-free shampoo for fine hair is worth bearing in mind should you experience this.
+However, silicones are film-forming and can weigh hair down when they build up over time (a good clarifying shampoo helps here).
+Sulphates can give a very thorough cleanse but can also strip more moisture from weaker strands; a sulphate-free shampoo may be a better fit if you experience this.

 Tyler Moore is an experienced hair stylist working for Live True Salons in London.